How To Survive Long Haul Flight Tips

 You could also check for something to soothe you before the flight if you’re highly anxious/nervous about it.
 Always remember that nothing terrible will happen to you; you got this!

-It’s good to make a little list of what you wish to take on the plane without bringing anything unnecessary; it’s annoying to carry useless stuff!
+It’s good to make a little list of what you wish to take on the plane without bringing anything unnecessary; carrying useless stuff is annoying!

 LIKE ME?
 PIN ME!